Ministry of Defence

 Geoffrey Alwyn Gershom

 Captain, Royal Army Medical Corps attached 12th Battalion Norfolk Regiment.
-Died aged 29 on 29th September 1918.
+Killed in action aged 29 on 29th September 1918.
 Son of George Gershom Bonser and Dorothy A. Mary Bonser, of "Kirkstede" Church St, Sutton-in-Ashfield, Nottingham.
 B.A.
 St. John's College, Cambridge.
 Strand Military Cemetery, VIII.
 D. 5.
 Also appears on Kings School window in Worcester Cathedral Cloisters.

 BRODRIBB